offbynull/learn/Math/input/input.md

 Integer word conversion
 ```

-`{bm} Fraction word conversion` is the process of taking a fraction number and converting it to words.
+`{bm} Fraction word conversion/(fraction number word conversion|fraction word conversion)/i` is the process of taking a fraction number and converting it to words.
 The algorithm used by humans to convert a fraction number to words is as follows:

 Begin by converting the sign to a word.
 If the number is ...